zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

   Verify z/OSMF connection details.
 Verify z/OSMF can be accessed with HTTPS.
+Configure sslDebug to see SSL debugging messages.

 ### ZWEAG183E